DFHack/dfhack/docs/Installing.rst

 Upgrading DFHack
 ================

 Again, if you have installed from Steam, your copy of DFHack will automatically be kept up to date.
 This section is for manual installers.

 First, remove the ``hack`` and ``stonesense`` folders in their entirety.
 This ensures that files that don't exist in the latest version are properly removed and don't affect your new installation.

-Then, extract the DFHack release archive into your Dwarf Fortress folder, overwriting any remaining top-level files.
+Then, follow the instructions in the `Installing DFHack`_ section above, making sure to choose to overwrite any remaining top-level files when extracting.